What is it all about?

 Virtues

-For the Stoics, the goal of life is simple but demanding: to become a good person .
-This means living with virtue, choosing wisdom over impulse, justice over selfishness, courage over fear, and self-discipline over excess.
+For the Stoics, the goal of life is simple but demanding: to become a good person in life.
+This means living with virtue.

 Join me!
 Become A Modern Stoic